 - need to cut your trip short?

-Perhaps your home insurance or your credit card that you are paying with includes travel insurance and cancellation insurance?
-Ring your provider and remember to check!
-If you already have travel insurance you need to check exactly what is included in your policy.
+Perhaps your home insurance or the credit card you are paying with includes travel and cancellation insurance?
+Ring your provider, and remember to check!
+If you already have travel insurance, you must check your policy.

 Check out the visa requirements of the countries you are visiting.
-If in doubt ask the cruise line or contact the embassy of the country you are visiting to be sure that you have all the necessary documents you need before you travel.
-Sometime the cruise lines will organize a visa on board the cruise ship when visiting certain ports if you book the cruise lines’ own excursion.
+If in doubt, ask the cruise line or contact the embassy of the country you are visiting to ensure you have all the necessary documents before you travel.
+Sometimes the cruise lines will organize a visa on board the ship when visiting specific ports if you book the cruise lines’ excursion.

 5. Passport information for booking a cruise

 Have passports to hand when making a cruise booking.
-Full and correctly spelt names must appear on your booking.
-You would be surprised at how many customers forget they have a middle name or forget how it is spelt in their passport!
-Book the name in the order it appears in the passport that you will be travelling with.
-Some cruise lines will charge you if you have to correct a misspelt name later on.
+Full and correctly spelled names must appear on your booking.
+You would be surprised at how many customers forget they have a middle name or how it is spelled in their passport!
+Book the name in the order it appears in the passport you will be traveling with.
+Some cruise lines will charge you if you must correct a misspelled name later.

 6. Be sure your passport is valid

 You must travel with a valid passport.
 Check that your passport hasn’t expired.
-Some countries require that you passport is valid for at least 6 months after the date you arrive home again.
-Always double check with the passport information of embassy of the country you are visiting.
+Some countries require that your passport is valid for at least six months after the date you arrive home again.
+Always double-check the passport information of the embassy of the country you visit.
 Check the validity date in your passport and renew it before you travel if it is due to expire.

 7. Decide on a payment method before you book your cruise

 How are you going to pay?
 Read the terms and conditions offered by your credit card.
-Find out if you get benefits using your credit card such as free cancellation insurance or travel insurance.
-Read the small print or call your credit card company before deciding on your payment method.
+Find out if you get benefits using your credit cards, such as free cancellation or travel insurance.
+Read the small print or call your credit card company before deciding your payment method.

 8. Look into cruise line loyalty programs before you book

 Have you cruised before?
-If you have a membership number be sure to provide it when making a cruise booking (or ask your cruise company to add your membership number).
+If you have a membership number, provide it when booking a cruise (or ask your cruise company to add your membership number).
 Often you can get some free perks on board as a returning customer.

 If you have cruised before but are choosing to book with a different cruise line this time, ask your new cruise line for the same membership level you had previously so you don’t miss out on the extra perks.

-9. What happens if the price of your cruise drops after you have made a booking?
+9. What happens if your cruise price drops after you make a booking?

 Yes, it can happen.
-Cruise prices can change.
-After you have made your booking, set up a price tracker using either Cruisewatch or Cruisetracker.
-You enter the details of your cruise and get information by email on prices for that particular sailing.
+Cruise prices can change after you have made your booking.
+We recommend that you set up cruise fare tracking.
+You enter the details of your cruise and get information by email on prices for that sailing.
 You can then compare these prices.

-We also strongly recommend around once a month up until you make your final payment, you check the price of your cruise on the cruise line’s website.
-The best way to do this is to set up a dummy booking for exactly the same cruise.
+You can also check the price of your cruise on the cruise line’s website.
+The best way to do this is to set up a dummy booking for the same voyage.
 Look at the price.

 If you see the price of your cruise has dropped, ring the cruise line immediately.
-Often they will refund the different to you, give you on board credit or give you an upgrade.
+Often they will refund the difference, give you onboard credit, or give you an upgrade.

 MOST cruise lines do this, but not all.
-Check when booking your cruise by asking the question “What happens if the price of my cruise goes down between now and the time the cruise starts?”.
+Check when booking your cruise by asking, “What happens if my cruise price goes down between now and when the cruise starts?”.

-But it is essential you call the cruise line before you make your final payment if you find a price drop.
-Often once you have paid in full or started your cruise, no refunds or credits will be possible.
+But you must call the cruise line before you make your final payment if you find a price drop.
+No refunds or credits will be possible once you have paid in full or started your cruise.

 10. Special needs and requirements when booking a cruise

 And no, you are not being difficult.
-The cruise personell and cabin crew work really hard to give you an unforgettable experience.
-You have to give them the chance to be there for you.
+The cruise personnel and cabin crew work hard to give you an unforgettable experience.
+You have to provide them with the chance to be there for you.

 11. Are you celebrating a special occasion?